PDM4AR/exercises/docs/06-collisionchecking.md

     <em>Sensor frame diagram</em>
 </p>

-In this step, you will implement `collision_check_robot_frame` function which returns the *True* if robot will collide with any of the fixed obstacles during its movement until its next pose.
+In this step, you will implement the `collision_check_robot_frame` function which returns *True* if the robot will collide with any of the fixed obstacles during its movement until its next pose.
-This function takes radius of the robot *r*, current pose `SE2transform`, next pose `SE2transform`, and list of observed obstacles in robot frame as arguments.
+This function takes the radius of the robot *r*, current pose `SE2transform`, next pose `SE2transform`, and list of observed obstacles in robot frame as arguments.

 #### Step 8: Collision Checking via Safety Certificates

-The aim and all the assumptions are the same as in `Step 8`.
+The aim and all the assumptions are the same as in Step 4.
 Like the previous steps, the aim is to find the segments of the path in which our circular robot will collide.
 However, in this step you will use a different optimization method called Safety Certificates.
-For environments with small number of obstacles but high number of points to be checked, it provides us an execution time decrease via the approach it uses on collision check.
+For environments with a small number of obstacles but high number of points to be checked, it provides us an execution time decrease via the approach it uses for collision checking.
 To obtain detailed information about the algorithm, you can check the part that is related to the safety certificates from the [given paper](https://journals.sagepub.com/doi/full/10.1177/0278364915625345) (`Algorithm 1`).
 You may use the functionalities of `shapely` here (the distance between a point and an obstacle can be easily calculated in `shapely` via the `distance` function).

-In this step, you will implement `path_collision_check_safety_certificate` function which returns the `Segment` indices of the given `Path` which collides with any of the given obstacles.
+In this step, you will implement the `path_collision_check_safety_certificate` function which returns the `Segment` indices of the given `Path` which collide with any of the given obstacles.
-This function takes `Path` *t*, radius of the robot *r*, and list of obstacles as arguments.
+This function takes a `Path` *t*, the radius of the robot *r*, and a list of obstacles as arguments.
-It returns the list of indices which represents the `Segment`s of the `Path` which collides with any of the obstacles.
+It returns the list of indices which represents the `Segment`s of the `Path` which collide with any of the obstacles.

 ### Evaluation

 For this exercise our performance metric is accuracy and execution time.

+**Test Data Generation:**
-As test data, for each step random inputs are generated with the algorithm provided in `src/pdm4ar/exercises_def/ex06/data.py`.
+- For each step, random inputs are generated with the algorithm provided in `src/pdm4ar/exercises_def/ex06/data.py`
-For each step, there are multiple test cases.
+- Each step contains multiple test cases

+**Accuracy Calculation:**
-The accuracies of steps 1-6 are calculated by the ratio of the correct answers.
+- **Steps 1-3:** Accuracies are calculated by the ratio of correct answers
-For the steps 6-11, List of indices are converted into a boolean list which represents whether there is a collision on each line segment of the path.
+- **Steps 4-8:** Lists of indices are converted into a boolean list which represents whether there is a collision on each line segment of the path
-The accuracies of steps 6-11 are calculated by the average of the accuracy of test cases.
+- **Steps 4-8:** Accuracies are calculated by the average of the accuracy of test cases

+**Execution Time:**
-Execution time of each step is calculated as an average of its test cases.
+- Execution time of each step is calculated as an average of its test cases

+**Final Scoring:**
-Lastly, accuracies and execution times of each step are aggregated as weighted average.
+- Accuracies and execution times of each step are aggregated as a weighted average

 | Step **ID** | **Number of Test Cases** | *Accuracy Weight* | *Solving Time Weight* |
 |-------------|--------------------------|-------------------|-----------------------|